 Early Bird Friday Classes

-Edie Melson 2023
+Edie Melson 2024

 Hows and Whys of Social Media – Many writers, mistakenly assume it’s either too late or too early to build a solid social media presence.
 Edie will walk you through the reason social media is non-negotiable for almost all writers and how to find a way to make it work for your specific situation.
 Included will be information on why we need a social media presence before we get a contract.
 Which networks work best for which audience (and why you need to be active on more than one).
 How to use scheduling programs to keep your social media time commitment manageable.
 How to compose effective updates that increase shares.
 What you need to know to connect with your book’s potential audience.

-Billy Wayne Arrington
+Billy Wayne Arrington 2024

 Lyric Crafting - Did you ever want to write a song but didn't know where to start?
 This songwriting class is for you.
 Scripture says we should speak to one another in psalms, hymns, and spiritual songs, singing and making melodies in our hearts to the Lord.
 This class will equip you with tools for making "melody in your hearts" for the Lord and sharing His message with others.

-Bob Hostetler 2023
+Bob Hostetler 2024

-Edwina Perkins 2023
+Edwina Perkins 2024

 Sensitivity and Diversity in Manuscripts – The number of books with ethnic characters has risen over the last few years.
 Because publishing houses are looking for more diversity in what authors are submitting, non-ethnic writers need to address some important issues when it pertains to diversity in their manuscripts.
 This workshop addresses writing about a culture outside of your own and the need for sensitivity readers.

-Eva Marie Everson 2023
+Eva Marie Everson 2024

-Lynette Eason 2023
+Lynette Eason 2024

-Writing Suspense – Are you interested in learning what makes a great suspense story?
+Writing Suspense (On MP3s) – Are you interested in learning what makes a great suspense story?
 Come join Lynette to learn what goes into making a suspense story stand out from all the rest.

-Taking Your Suspense to the Next Level – Have you already written your story but feel like it just needs something more?
+Taking Your Suspense to the Next Level (On MP3s) – Have you already written your story but feel like it just needs something more?
 Come learn some tips and tricks to up your suspense and keep your readers terrified for your protagonist.

-Pepper Basham 2023
+Pepper Basham 2024

-Sarah Loudin Thomas 2023
+Sarah Loudin Thomas 2024

 SETTING AS CHARACTER - Appalachia is practically its own character in my novels.
 We'll talk about how a place can add depth to a story.
 How do you choose your setting?
 How do you bring it to life?
 How much research should you do?
 We'll answer those questions and others you might have about bringing your setting to life.

-Vincent Davis 2023
+Vincent Davis 2024

-Tammy Karasek 2023
+Tammy Karasek 2024

-One-on-One Mentoring – 2023
+One-on-One Mentoring – 2024 MENTORING APPOINTMENTS ARE CLOSED